andymac1091/CASA0005book/docs/01-prac1.md

 It's important to think about what data we actually need in the next step and it's good practice to avoid data redundancy where possible.

 **Spoiler** The spatial data we have downloaded already contains borough name, so we don't need it twice.
 However, we do need a field to link the two datasets on.
 You could use borough name, but when using text fields sometimes input variations can affect joins.
 For example, you had the University of Manchester in one dataset and Manchester University in another the join would fail.
-Consequntly it's usually best to join datsets on a code field.
+Consequently it's usually best to join datasets on a code field.

 Now save the Excel sheet that contains the pivot table as a new ```.csv```.
-Make sure that the first row of data holds the coloumn titles.
+Make sure that the first row of data holds the column titles.
 Remove all empty rows.

 When saving the file also avoid any special characters (e.g. -) and spaces, use an underscore instead of spaces.